Parents of accused Tampa killer refuse to cooperate with investigators

 The couple have said they are devastated and in disbelief that their son could have done such a thing.

-"Everybody is in disbelief," Rosita Donaldson, the suspect's mother, told CNN affiliate WFTS on Friday.
+"Everybody is in disbelief," Rosita Donaldson told CNN affiliate WFTS on Friday.
 "Anybody that knows Trai knows that's not Trai.
 He doesn't have the personality of that character."

 Donaldson was taken into custody last week, 51 days after the first murder, when a coworker at McDonald's tipped off police about his handgun.
 Police detained Donaldson and determined that his specific firearm was used in all four of the killings, according to the criminal affidavit.
 Cell phone location data also connected him to areas near the killings when they occurred, the affidavit stated.